zuozhenggh/learning-library/data-management-library/database/machine-learning/oml4sql/oml4sql-anomaly-detection/oml4sql-anomaly-detection.md

 The PL/SQL API and SQL language operators provide direct access to OML4SQL functionality in Oracle Database.

 In this workshop, you have a dataset representing 15k customers of an insurance company.
-Each customer has around 30 attributes, and our goal is to train our database to find 4 Business Objectives that describe in [oml4sql-use-case.md](/data-management-library/database/machine-learning/oml4sql/oml4sql-use-case/oml4sql-use-case.md) file.
+Each customer has around 30 attributes, and our goal is to train our database to find 4 Business Objectives that describe in [OML4SQL Use Case](./../../oml4sql/workshops/livelabs/?lab=oml4sql-use-case).

 For more information about [OML4SQL API Guide](https://docs.oracle.com/en/database/oracle/machine-learning/oml4sql/21/dmapi/introduction-to-oml4sql.html#GUID-429CF74D-C4B7-4302-9C33-5292A664E2AD).